-We have openings as Dock and Kiosk host.
-The Harbormaster needs your help greeting boaters and visitors to Eagle Harbor Waterfront Park.
-If you enjoy an active boating community, the outdoors and meeting new people, this volunteer opportunity is for you.
-Call Tami Allen, BIPD Cell 206-786-7627.
+We have openings for dock and kiosk hosts.
+The Harbormaster needs your help in greeting boaters and visitors to the Eagle Harbor Waterfront Park.
+If you enjoy an active boating community, the outdoors, and meeting new people, this volunteer opportunity is for you.
+Contact Harbormaster Tami Allen at 206-780-3733 or email.

 The 5.5-acre park also supports a children’s play area.
 Waterfront Park is bordered by the downtown area featuring a wide range of restaurants, businesses and retail stores within walking distance.

-Waterfront Park is open for day use only and is located on Eagle Harbor off of Brien Drive (across from the Bainbridge Commons).
+Waterfront Park is open for day use only and is located on Eagle Harbor off Brien Drive (across from the Senior Community Center).

 The 900-foot city dock is directly south of Waterfront Park.
-It is open year-round and is first come, first served.
-The city dock offers guest moorage for vessels for up to 70 feet.
-The city also offers offshore guest moorage on buoys in Eagle Harbor and ample transient anchorage in Eagle Harbor and around the island.
+The dock is open year-round and moorage is on a first-come-first-serve basis.
+The city dock offers guest moorage for vessels up to 70 feet.
+Please contact Harbormaster Tami Allen at 206-780-3733 (or the phone number at the bottom of your receipt) with any questions.